forestryio/forestry.io/hugo/content/careers/software-engineer-2019.md

 This is a **remote** role. <!--more-->

+We prefer candidates within GMT -7 and GMT +2 (inclusive) and will not likely consider applicants outside of these bounds unless it's a very strong-looking candidate who is willing to shift their hours to provide some overlap with the rest of our team.

 ### What You'll Do

 * Design, build and maintain features for our CMS using efficient, reusable and reliable JavaScript/React and Ruby/Rails code